Skip to main content

 Important changes to allergen law for businesses

-The new legislation improves information about allergens and other ingredients in food packed in advance, mainly at the same place where it’s sold, before being offered to consumers.
+This legislation improves information about allergens and other ingredients in food packed in advance, mainly at the same place where it’s sold, before being offered to consumers.

 Most pre-wrapped foods will require to be labelled.
-All ingredients require to be listed and all allergens require to be highlighted in some way in this list
+All ingredients require to be listed and all allergens require to be highlighted in some way in this list.

 Full guidance for businesses to help with compliance is available on the Food Standards Scotland website.